 EP Daily / The Electric Playground

-I spent six seasons as supervising producer, writer, story editor and director on EP Daily, a nationally syndicated entertainment TV show that delivered the latest on everything cool, every single day, including behind-the-scenes interviews and reviews for the hottest movies, TV shows, video games, gadgets, and apps as well as human interest and lifestyle segments for the connected viewer.
+EP Daily was an internationally syndicated entertainment TV show that delivered the latest on everything cool, every single day, including behind-the-scenes interviews and reviews for the hottest movies, TV shows, video games, gadgets, and apps as well as human interest and lifestyle segments for the connected viewer.

 Ayaa: A Hero’s Journey

 In any small town, you quickly know who your neighbors are, but in a trailer park in Chase, British Columbia, two neighbors discovered a spiritual connection that spanned continents and time, miraculously reuniting them fifty years after their first encounter.

 Ayaa: A Hero’s Journey is a story of serendipity and karma, exploring the amazing twists of fate that connect Albert Thomas, an Aboriginal World War II veteran, and Anneke Mercks-Sayer, a Dutch immigrant and World War II survivor.
 Through interviews, recreations, photos and archival footage, we journey through the history of one man’s giving nature, his unwavering generosity, and the ultimate reward of one person’s heartfelt thanks.

 Ayaa: A Hero’s Journey was broadcast around the world on APTN in Canada, NITV – Australia, TG4 – Ireland, Maori Television – New Zealand, TITV – Taiwan, and BBC Alba – Scotland, and screened in festivals across Canada, the United States, Australia and Europe.

 Tube Tales: TV’s Real Stories

 Tube Tales: TV’s Real Stories features the real-life people, places and events that inspired writers and producers of hit TV Series.